References and Moves

 }

-would become an invalid object and generate a compiler warning if we accessed it after
+s1would become an invalid object and generate a compiler warning if we accessed it after moving from it.